 Ingredients Needed:

 All the flavor comes from the remaining ingredients!
-For the apples, I used a mix of Granny Smith and Honeycrisp apples.
+For the apples, I used a mix of Granny smith and Honeycrisp apples.
 Most apple types are fine for baking but stay away from Gala and Red Delicious as they tend to get mushy.

 Finally to add the "spice" in this apple spice cake, I used a mix of warm fall spices: cinnamon, nutmeg, ginger, and cardamom.